rohanyg/EDA_on_IPL_Dataset/README.md

 - When these players performed well, the team invariably clinched victory.
 - Teams winning the toss and choosing to field have a higher success rate in IPL matches.
+- The above mentioned factors are significant contributors to the team's victories.
 - Certain venues, such as Eden Gardens and Wankhede Stadium have hosted more matches indicating their popularity among organizers.

 ### Limitations